pulibrary/pul_assets/README.md

 To include the PU Library favicon, add to the application layout's head element:

 	<%= favicon_link_tag %>

+###Blacklight overrides

+Styles: Remove or comment out the imports that come default in the blacklight.scss file under `app/assets/stylesheets`.
+In addition to the steps above, include the following:

+	@import "pul-assets__blacklight";

+Views: Use modified blacklight partials by using the layout partials in the `views/blacklight/` directory.
+For example:

+	<%= render 'pul-assets/blacklight/header_navbar' %>

+###Plugins

 To invoke tablesorter plugin: